EricGosnell/uhd_radar/tests/unit_testing_instructions.md

     -E "<existingSuiteName>|<yourSuiteName>"

+Do the same thing as above in the `.github\workflows/unit-tests.yml` file under `name: Run C++ Tests` in the `run:` section after all of the other flags are listed.

 This will exclude the hardware tests from running when only the software is run.
 When running only software tests, run `make software-test`.
 Then, when hardware is connected, run `make hardware-test` which will run both the software and hardware unit tests.

 ###### Example C++ test: